 And would my nephew leave me voicemails and send letters saying how much he misses me if he hated my guts?
 No. Would my family and friends make an effort to come see me when I’m in town, or visit me in Colorado, if I wasn’t important to them?
 Well, maybe they’d do it for the free Colorado vacay, but you get the point.

-How space changes relationships
+How moving away from family changes relationships

 And, believe me, absence does make the heart grow founder.
 My best friend of 20 years and I barely hung out or talked when I moved.
 We were just busy with other things, but now we talk weekly if not more.
 And when we see each other we have THE BEST time!
 It took being a thousand miles apart to realize how blessed we were to have each other.